-7.1.
+- 7.1.
 Nothing in the Plan shall in any way modify or waive any Lamar component entrance or other academic requirements or course prerequisites.
 Approval of payment under the Plan does not constitute approval to be absent from assigned duties during normal working hours.
 If the component's Human Resources policies allow, and the employee's supervisor and those above the supervisor approve, release time of up to three (3) hours per week may be granted in order to take the course.
 Additional time during working hours that may be required must be accounted for under leave and compensatory time procedures.
 Permission to be absent from assigned duties is at the sole discretion of the employing component.
-Nothing in this policy shall be construed as requiring any component, administrator or supervisor to approve release time during normal working hours.
-Components may treat each application for release time based on the particular expertise, duties and responsibilities of the individual employee involved, even though this may result in some employees being permitted release time and others not.
+Nothing in this policy shall be construed as requiring any components may treat each application for release time based on the particular expertise, duties and responsibilities of the individual employee involved, even though this may result in some employees being permitted release time and others not. - 7.2.

-- 7.2.
 An employee shall, within six weeks of the end of any semester in which a course was taken under the Plan, submit a copy of the Semester Grade Report, or a copy of a transcript which includes the grade for the course, to the Human Resources office of the employing component for inclusion in the employee's general employment record file in that office. - 7.3.
 Nothing in the Plan shall be construed as prohibiting a Lamar component from making payment outside this plan for any course or training for any employee when taking such course or training is initiated by a supervisor or administrator.

 POLICY: 6.3 CORPORATE TRAVEL CHARGE CARD

+SCOPE: FACUI LTY AND STAFF

+POLICY NUMBER: 6.3

+APPROVED:

-REVISED: September 2003; January 2006
+REVISED: Septem ber 2003; January 2006